KassSTEM/KassSTEM/README.md

 ###

-<h4 align="center">I'm a fourth-year Engineering Education PhD student, working with Dr. Nancy Ruzycki.
-My dissertation focuses on promoting STEM undergraduate student professional formation through mentoring experiences.
+<h4 align="center">My dissertation focuses on promoting STEM undergraduate student professional formation through mentoring experiences.
 Outside of research, I am in my third and final term as President of the Policy Advocacy in Science and Engineering (PASE) student organization at the University of Florida, which I founded in 2022.
 I am also the lead web developer for the Scientist Network for Advancing Policy (SNAP).</h4>

 ###